Including Camp Treetops in your estate or financial planning is vital to the future of our mission and program.

 Annual gifts and capital gifts are, of course, essential and needed at all times.
 However, planned giving provides another avenue for forward-thinking donors to make a meaningful legacy gift that extends philanthropic influence beyond donors’ lifetimes.

 Planned giving is essentially using a non-cash vehicle to make a gift.
 A planned gift can include the following:

-- Leaving Treetops and/or North Country School in your will
+Leaving a gift to NCS and/or Treetops in your will

 Planned gifts are strategic ways to provide for organizations that reflect your values.
 These gifts can expand your capacity to give and can significantly reduce your tax obligations.

 Your planned gift ultimately, unless otherwise directed by our Board of Trustees with the permission of your family after your death, is added to our endowment to strengthen our offerings for children and increase access to our programs.

 By making your legacy gift, you become an honored member of our Balanced Rocks Circle (BRC), joining other visionary donors who wish to make an impact now and beyond their lifetimes.

 If you have any questions or want more information about making a planned gift, please contact Christie Borden, Director of Advancement, at (518) 837-5402, or email her at .

 We ask that you clear all decisions you make about planned and legacy gifts with your financial advisor.

 WHY WE LEFT A LEGACY